dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 Press **F5** to run the app in debug mode or **Ctrl-F5** in non-debug mode.
 ![Home or Index page](razor-pages-start/_static/home.png)

 * Visual Studio starts [IIS Express](http://www.iis.net/learn/extensions/introduction-to-iis-express/iis-express-overview) and runs your app.
-Notice that the address bar shows `localhost:port#` and not something like `example.com`.
+The address bar shows `localhost:port#` and not something like `example.com`.
 That's because `localhost` is the standard hostname for your local computer.
+Localhost only serves web requests from the local computer.
 When Visual Studio creates a web project, a random port is used for the web server.
 In the preceding image, the port number is 5000.
 When you run the app, you'll see a different port number.
 * Launching the app with **Ctrl+F5** (non-debug mode) allows you to make code changes, save the file, refresh the browser, and see the code changes.
 Many developers prefer to use non-debug mode to quickly launch the app and view changes.

 The default template creates **RazorPagesMovie**, **Home**, **About** and **Contact** links.
 Depending on the size of your browser, you might need to click the navigation icon to show the links.